This section mainly covers characteristics that are protected in the Equality Act.

 Data categories

-To see the categories we use in collecting equal opportunities monitoring data you can download a Sample Equal Opportunities Monitoring Form (for information only):
+To see the questions and categories we use for equal opportunities data, please download a Sample Equal Opportunities Monitoring Form (for information only):

 Your consent

-Identified data that Course Centres can use in their selection process
+Identified data that courses can use in their selection process

-When you complete your application, you are asked in the Equal Opportunities section for your consent for the course centres you have applied to to have full access to the information you give in that section.
-The information would not be anonymous and, if you give your consent, the course centres would have access to it both during their selection process and afterwards.
+When you complete your application, you are asked in the Equal Opportunities section for your consent for the courses you have applied to to have full access to the information you give in that section.
+The information would not be anonymous and, if you give your consent, the courses would have access to it both during their selection process and afterwards.

-As examples the course centres could make use of the data:
+As examples the courses could use the data:

-- during their selection process for the purpose of positive action;
+- during their selection process for positive action;

 - for audit, research and service enhancement;